 When I launched my website in November 2016 I included a blog, Just Sayin’.
 I didn’t actually plan to use it that much but then days later Trump was elected.
 Surprise!
 Suddenly there seemed quite a lot to talk about.
-I blogged for 8 or 9 months.
-It was fun.
-I particularly enjoyed doing an extended “Special Report” that I posted on Inauguration Day in 2017, Friends Don’t Let Friends Vote Trump… Or Do They?.
+I blogged actively for 8 or 9 months.
+It was fun, but eventually I pulled back.
+Work and life were busy and demanded my attention.

-Eventually I suspended the blog after getting a new position at work that keeps me pretty busy.
-I found still had the itch to write and express myself, and so I knew that sooner or later I would circle back — and here we are: Just Sayin’ 2.0.
+Before long I found I still had the itch to write and express myself, so here we are: Just Sayin’ 2.0.

 Why now?
 Events over the past week have brought me to this decision.
 A friend from college read my Inauguration Day post for the first time last week and sent the most generous feedback.
 She reminded me how much I value this platform.